Betterbird: Former maintainer

 Thunderbird.
 At the beginning of 2020 the project let Jörg go, and in August 2020 he was

 ousted from the Thunderbird Council(*),

-of which he had been a member since 2016, and the Thunderbird community.
+of which he had been a member since 2016, and temporarily banned from the Thunderbird community.

 If you require more information on the topic, we're glad to answer any questions.
 Contact us via e-mail.

 But let's not look back, let's look forward into a bright future.
 During his time at the Thunderbird project, Jörg managed releases of Thunderbird 52, 60 and 68, and as a volunteer helped to improve the quality of Thunderbird 78 being the most prolific regression reporter until his expulsion from the community.
-Now he has taken matters into his own hands and will deliver the best experience on the planet in Betterbird version 91.
+Now he has taken matters into his own hands and will deliver the best experience on the planet with Betterbird.